DarrielleEvans/deployment6/README.md

   - Jenkins Agent: Install the following dependencies
     - Terraform
     - Default-Jre

+## Step 4
+- Created an AWS RDS Database that connects to the deployed applications across both(East and West) regions.

 ## Step 3
-- Create an infrastructure across two AWS( East and West) regions using Terraform
+- Create a main.tf file to spin up an infrastructure across two AWS( East and West) regions and automate the application deployments using Terraform.
 - Resources to Deploy in each region
   - 2 AZ's
   - 2 Public Subnets